 Marie Curie Learns to Swim, a chamber opera with music by composer Jessica Rudman.

-Rudman and Leonard are currently revising the opera and expanding it into two acts, and are seeking interested companies or consortiums for future performances.
+Rudman and Leonard are currently expanding the opera into two acts, and are seeking interested companies or consortiums for future performances.
 If you would like to view perusal materials, please contact Jessica Rudman.

 Tobermory, an opera based on the short story by Saki with music by Edward Caine.